thomas-soutif/MovieManager/README.md

 # MovieManager

-A Fullstack application write with Django and VueJs, that allow to add reviews on movies.
+MovieManager is an application writen in Django and VueJs, allowing users to do movie reviews.

 ## Installation

 The application is divided into 3 containers :
-- API (a Django server)
+- API (Django server)
 - Database (postgres)
 - Website Production (Vuejs)